 The cost per course depends on the type of coursework (ex. traditional undergraduate) and the number of credits.
 For a full listing of current tuition and fees or audit fees, please visit the Business Office page and select the appropriate tuition and fee schedule.
 Typical charges include tuition, student activity fees, technology fees, and books.
 Specialized courses may have an additional course fee and are listed on the tuition and fee schedule.

 Example: for the 2022-23 academic year, traditional undergraduate non-degree seeking students taking 11 or less credits would pay $895 per credit for tuition, $20 per credit for student activity fees (up to a maximum student activity fee of $60 per semester), $25 per credit for technology fees (up to a maximum technology fee of $150 per semester), plus any specific course expenses for books or course fees.

 For application and admission related questions:

-For advising and enrollment related questions:
+For course availability, advising, or enrollment related questions:

 How do I apply?

 For math and Spanish courses, students may be asked to take a placement exam.
 In art, dance, music, and theatre courses, students may be asked to audition.